databendlabs/databend/docs/doc/14-sql-commands/00-ddl/20-table/10-ddl-create-table.md

 This command does not include any data or attributes (such as CLUSTER BY, TRANSIENT, and COMPRESSION) from the original table, and instead creates a new table using the default system settings.

 :::note WORKAROUND
-- `CLUSTER BY` can be added back using [ALTER TABLE](90-alter-table-column.md).
-See [ALTER CLUSTER KEY](../../00-ddl/70-clusterkey/dml-alter-cluster-key.md) for details.
 - `TRANSIENT` and `COMPRESSION` can be explicitly specified when you create a new table with this command.
 For example,

 ```sql